0x20/hackerspace-blueprint/system/roles.md

 - Creating and patching the guidelines and the system.
 - Solve problems when do-ocracy cannot fix them.
 - Elect board, validate membership decisions made by the board.
-- Organize workshop, events, lectures.
+- Organize workshops, events, lectures.

 ## Individual members